-Electromagnetic, ‘Mag’ or even ‘Mag Flux’, flowmeters have been around for years and are the automatic choice for certain water-based flow applications.
-They are manufactured in a wide range of sizes, from 2mm bore to over 3 metres in diameter.
-Manufacturing cost, and therefore selling prices, don’t drastically increase as the flowmeter size increases, making this type of flowmeter extremely cost-effective in the case of large bore installations, such as large water supply pipelines.
+Also known as Mag flow meters or even Magnetic flow meters, electromagnetic flow meters are manufactured in a wide range of sizes, from 2mm bore to over 3 metres in diameter.
+Manufacturing cost, and therefore selling prices, don’t drastically increase as the flowmeter size increases, making mag meters extremely cost-effective in the case of large bore installations.

 Another almost unique feature of a mag flowmeter is its ability to measure flow in either direction, forward and reverse.
 This advantage offers customers the ability to measure nett total (i.e. forward total minus reverse total).

 Today’s Electromagnetic flow meters offer a variety of signal outputs in addition to the usual 4-20mA and pulse/frequency, examples being HART, PROFIBUS, MODBUS, Bluetooth & Wifi.
 With such a wide choice of signal outputs, electromagnetic flowmeters can be installed in stand-alone single-loop systems as well as in more complex DCS networks.
 Output signals are linear to flow so there is no need for signal converters with mag meters.

 Endress + Hauser offer electromagnetic flow meters manufactured with a wide choice of liner and electrode materials which can be selected to suit specific application needs.
 In addition to the standard flanged process connections Endress and Hauser offer Electromagnetic flow meters with hygienic process connections tailored for the dairy and pharmaceutical sectors.

 For more ways to measure liquid, head to our turbine flow meters and ultrasonic flow meters page.